webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 1. Perform a [ZIP-archive Download](https://github.com/webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/archive/master.zip) of the master branch, and rename the project (see details above).
 2. Run the **renamed** mini web app once as described above, before making any of your own tests, and read the help on the index (home) page - unless you've read it all before because you are a returning "customer".
 If you haven't already, try out the example test page links.
-3. Delete the `<ui:include ..>` for the help panels in `/web/index.xhtml` and the entire `/web/help` folder.
+3. ​Delete :scissors: the `<ui:include ..>` for the help panels in `/web/index.xhtml` and the entire `/web/help` folder.
-4. **Delete this README.me** immediately after reading and create your own that explains **your** test case.
+4. **Delete this README.me** immediately after reading it and create your own that explains **your** test case.
-5. If you've already seen them AND you are sure don't need them as a starting point, just delete the `/web/examples/` test JSF pages folder.
+5. If you've already seen them AND you are absolutely sure don't need them as a starting point, just delete the `/web/examples/` test JSF pages folder.
 (But don't delete the `FakeQuery`, `FakeEntity`, and `ViewBean` Java classes yet, they may prove useful.)
 6. Start a new Git project locally using `git init` with your own credentials.

 ​You may like to keep or adapt the (Mac-friendly) `.gitignore` and `.gitattributes` files in your project, which are both by default included in the ZIP-archive download.
 Note that  `/nbproject/private` is excluded from git commits and the archive download, because it may contain full paths that reference your development machine username :smiling_imp:, which is best kept out of any projects (and Git repositories) used just for testing.
-Likewise, the `.gitignore` excludes [JRebel](https://zeroturnaround.com/software/jrebel/)  (:+1:) hot reload :yum: technology `rebel.xml` config files.
+Likewise, the `.gitignore` excludes `rebel.xml` config files from [JRebel](https://zeroturnaround.com/software/jrebel/)  (:+1:) hot reload :yum: technology.

 Using Git locally still does not mean you need a GitHub project just for a mini test app; you can always just [create a Git archive bundle from the command line](https://git-scm.com/docs/git-archive) for submission via the channels listed above.
 But if it's a complex test web app and you really want to share it with the world: